SGWilliams/GAPProduction/README.md

 * Availability() - Check if a reference code is available for use.
 * BuildStrRefCode() - Build a reference code (strRefCode) from a reference string.
 * AddReference() - Add a reference to the database if the reference code doesn't exit.

+## Taxonomy
+Functions that do things related to taxon concepts and lists.

+* GetTaxonInfo() - Returns a dictionary of : GAP species code, full scientific name, common name, and ITIS TSN.
+The function will try to lookup the species by GAP species code, then scientific name, then common name.

 ## Strings
 Functions that facilitate common tasks for searching and filtering lists, strings, etc.